RTX/Docker-Workshop/203 Mesos Local Cluster/README.md

 ## Start a Local Mesos + marathon

-folow the steps on this blog post
+follow the steps on this blog post

     http://blog.microscaling.com/2015/08/running-marathon-and-mini-mesos-as.html